Make your Outlook email accessible to people with disabilities

 Top of Page

-Adjust space between sentences and paragraphs
+Adjust space between sentences and paragraphs in Outlook for Windows

-People who have dyslexia describe seeing text “swim together” on a page (the compressing of one line of text into the line below).
+In new Outlook for Windows or classic Outlook for Windows, people who have dyslexia describe seeing text “swim together” on a page (the compressing of one line of text into the line below).
 They often see text merge or distort.
 To reduce the reading load, you can increase white space between sentences and paragraphs.

 1. Select your text.